aptech/docs/docs/CR-rndu.rst

 ::

-    //Create a 100x1 vector of uniform random numbers y = rndu(100, 1);
+    // Create a 100x1 vector of uniform random numbers y = rndu(100, 1);

 rndu can be used to create a vector of random integers in a specified range.
 The example below, creates 30 random integers in the range [1, 1000].